 During the period the Trust has engaged with employees on a number of matters of concern to them.
-In particular this has included in school management of the Covid-19 pandemic and a requirement to embark on a redundancy programme at one school.
-In both cases the Trust engaged with staff professional associations as part of the decision-making process.
+In particular this has included in school management of the Covid 19 pandemic.

-The Trust is in the process of setting up a recognition and procedural agreement and a joint consultative committee so that it can engage more regularly and pro-actively with staff professional bodies.
-The first meeting is planned for the autumn term 2020.
-Monthly management accounts are provided to each school for their school and the Trust.
+The Trust has set up a recognition and procedural agreement and a joint consultative committee so that it can engage more regularly and pro actively with staff professional bodies.
+There have been two meetings to date, and the Trust believes that positive and constructive relationships are being developed.